skybet/skybet.github.io/_posts/2016-08-09-football-rabbit.md

 healthy.
 It looks like we have a positive match on the slug from the smoking gun.

-As we had identified the cause of the issue.
-We also checked the downstream rabbitmqhosts and cleared the millions of undelivered messages that we found there (resulting in the flatline on the blue line), before restarting the processes one final time.
+As we had identified the cause of the issue, we also checked the downstream rabbitmqhosts and cleared the millions of undelivered messages that we found there (resulting in the flatline on the blue line) before restarting the processes one final time.

 But why does this cause high memory usage?